MStylesMS/ParadoxFX/test/manual/README.md

+# Manual Tests

+This directory contains manual tests for both media playback and MQTT communication that require human interaction or real system integration.

+## Test Types

-# Real Media Playback Tests
+### 1. Real Media Playback Tests

-This directory contains tests that actually play media files, displaying images on screen, playing videos, and outputting audio through speakers.
+Tests that actually play media files, displaying images on screen, playing videos, and outputting audio through speakers.

-## Purpose

-While the main integration tests only verify that the correct media players are selected and configured, these manual tests actually execute the media players so you can:
+**Purpose**: While the main integration tests only verify that the correct media players are selected and configured, these manual tests actually execute the media players so you can:

 - **Visually verify** that images display correctly
 - **Hear audio** to confirm sound files work
 - **Watch videos** to ensure video playback functions
 - **Test media transitions** between different types

+### 2. MQTT Communication Tests

+Interactive tests that validate MQTT connectivity and demonstrate all device commands.

+**Purpose**: Test MQTT broker communication and provide examples of all supported commands:

+- **Verify MQTT connectivity** with publish/subscribe test
+- **Test all device commands** for screens, lights, and relays
+- **Interactive demonstration** of command formats and options
+- **Real-time command validation** with actual MQTT broker

 ## Requirements